Skip to main content

 N-Acetyl Cysteine and Reduced Tumor Necrosis Factor Alpha

-Across 4 studies, only 1 reported a small beneficial effect of N-acetyl cysteine (NAC) on reducing tumor necrosis factor alpha (TNF-α), observed in patients with nonalcoholic steatohepatitis (NASH) at a dose of 1200 mg twice daily for 26 weeks; the remaining 3 studies (including a meta-analysis) found no significant effect.
-The median study duration was 119 days (approximately 17 weeks) among the 2 studies that reported duration.
-Overall, the evidence predominantly shows neutral effects.
+Across 5 studies, 1 reported a beneficial small effect of N-acetyl cysteine (NAC) on reducing tumor necrosis factor alpha (TNF-α), while 4 found neutral results.
+The only beneficial effect was observed in a small RCT (n=45) of patients with nonalcoholic steatohepatitis (NASH) at a dose of 1200 mg twice daily for 26 weeks, showing a 9.64% reduction in TNF-α (P < 0.05).
+Most studies were in clinical populations and the median study duration was 84 days (12 weeks), but the overall evidence does not support a consistent effect.

 Caveats: Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
-The evidence base is small (only 4 studies), so conclusions should be considered preliminary.
-The only significant beneficial finding comes from a single RCT in a specific clinical population (NASH); generalizability is uncertain.
-No specific form of NAC was consistently reported across studies.
+Evidence base is small (only 5 studies) — conclusions should be considered preliminary.
+The single beneficial finding comes from one relatively small RCT in a specific clinical population (NASH), which may not generalize to other groups.
+Doses and forms were not consistently reported across studies.

 Doses used in studies